serraict/serraict.github.io/_posts/learn/2017-11-02-definition-of-ready-good-or-bad.md

 The Scrum Team and its stakeholders should trust the empiricism that Scrum provides to deal with this uncertainty.

-If a definition of Ready as a tollgate that the Development Team uses to reject work, without collaborating with its environment, this is a bad thing.
+If a Development Team uses a definition of Ready as a tollgate to reject work, without collaborating with its environment, this is a bad thing.
 If a definition of Ready is imposed on a Development Team, it undermines self-organization of the Development Team towards